ideeockus/tatgram_rasp34/readme.md

 ## Telegram bot for school
-_This project will be present on International Forum_ [Kazan Digital Week 2022](https://kazandigitalweek.com/en/site)
+_This project was presented on International Forum_ [Kazan Digital Week 2022](https://kazandigitalweek.com/en/site)

 This bot hepls to view the school schedule and order food.